broham1/nyc_taxi_pipeline/README.md

 ![dashboard](taxi_dashboard.png)

 ## Conclusion:
 Doing this project allowed me to learn about snowflake, dbt, and dimensional modeling.
 I wanted to explore data quality tests with dbt, but I realized that since this dataset had a lot of errors in it, the pipeline would not run, so I dropped it.
 Another thing I wanted was for this pipeline to be run on a schedule, but since the TLC data doesn't have a strict update schedule, I decided to just make it a manual pipeline.
 My code is also pretty rough, so I could improve on that front as well.
+In the future, I'd like to follow best practices in regards to credentials and roles/secrets manager over hard-coded credentials in .env file.